aogriffiths/play2.0-ajax-examples/README.md

 * javascriptRoutes()

-All five of these java methods have http methods routed to them by the URLs defined in the standard play **conf/routes** file (four are GET methods and one is a POST method).
+All five of these java methods have http methods routed to them by the URLs defined in the standard play [routes](/aogriffiths/play2.0-ajax-examples/blob/master/conf/routes) file (four are GET methods and one is a POST method).

-They are called from the client side "index page" accessed at / and defined by app/views/index.scala.html.
+They are called from the client side "index page" defined by [index.scala.html](/aogriffiths/play2.0-ajax-examples/blob/master/conf/app/views/index.scala.html).
 This file contains most of the javascript responsible for calling the methods above.

 * sayHello is called as a simple GET request.